tari-labs/tari-university/src/protocols/intro-to-tor-i2P/MainReport.md

 failing or loaded nodes.
 However, I2P, by design, maintains a profile of all peers and attempts to identify and ignore poorly performing nodes, making this attack difficult.

-#### Flooding Attack
+##### Flooding Attack

 In a flooding attack, the malicious user sends a large number of messages to the target's inbound tunnels or to the network at large.

-The targeted user can, however, detect this by the contents of the message and because the tunnel's tests will fail.
-The user can hence identify the unresponsive tunnels, ignore them and build new ones.
-They can also choose to throttle the number of messages a tunnel can receive.
+The targeted user can, however:

+- detect this by the contents of the message and because the tunnel's tests will fail;
+- identify the unresponsive tunnels, ignore them and build new ones;
+- choose to throttle the number of messages a tunnel can receive.

 Although I2P has no defences against a network flooding attack, it is incredibly difficult to flood the network.

-## The Tor Network
+## Tor Network

+### What is Tor?

+Tor is a free and open-source anonymity/privacy tool, meant to protect a user's location and identity.
+The name is derived from the acronym for the original software project name, **The Onion Router** ([[17]], [[18]]).
+This refers to the way in which Tor protects a user's data, by wrapping it in multiple layers of encryption, similar to the layers of an onion.

+Tor uses a unique system that was originally developed by the US Navy to protect government intelligence communications.
+Naval Research Laboratory released the Tor code under a free license and the Tor Project was founded in 2006.
+With the help of the Electronic Frontier Foundation (EFF), further research and development of Tor have continued as a Free and Open Source Project.
+The Tor network service is run by a worldwide community of volunteers and are not controlled by any corporate or government agencies.

+The Tor network service is the heart of the Tor project.
+The Tor Browser and other tools, such as OnionShare, run on top of or via the Tor network.
+These tools are meant to make using the Tor network as simple and secure as possible.

+Some tools, such as the Tor Browser Bundle, come as a single downloadable and installable package containing everything needed to use the Tor network and be anonymous.

+Almost any network tool or application that can be configured to use a Socket Secure (SOCKS) proxy can be set up to use the Tor network service.

+### How does Tor Work?

 Before Tor data enters the Tor network, it is bundled into nested layers of encrypted packets of the same size.
 These packets are then routed through a random series of volunteer-operated servers called relay nodes.
 Each time the Tor data passes through one of these relays, a layer of encryption is removed to reveal the location of the next relay.
-When the data reaches the final relay on its path the last layer of encryption is removed and the data is sent to its final destination.
+When the data reaches the final relay on its path, the last layer of encryption is removed and the data is sent to its final destination.

-Relay nodes, like I2P's nodes, are responsible for creating hops through which data is routed before reaching its intended destination on the Internet.
+Relay nodes, such as I2P's nodes, are responsible for creating hops through which data is routed before reaching its intended destination on the Internet.
 They work by incrementally building a circuit of encrypted connections through relays on the network.
-The circuit is extended one hop at a time, and each relay along the way knows only which relay gave it data and which relay it is giving data to.
+The circuit is extended one hop at a time.
+Each relay along the way knows only which relay gave it data and which relay it is giving data to.
 No individual relay ever knows the complete path that a data packet has taken.
 Also, no request uses the same path.
-Later requests are given a new circuit, to keep people from linking your earlier actions to new actions.
+Later requests are given a new circuit, to keep people from linking a user's earlier actions to new actions.
 This process is also known as Onion Routing [[14]], and is illustrated in Figure 4:

 <p align="center"><a name="fig_eca"> </a><img src="assets/htw3.png" width="750" /></p>